andyvanee/winding-path/README.md

 This is a repo to illustrate an odd behaviour in git.

-Run the app like this:
+If you're in the know, you run the app like this:

-    ./hello World
+    ./hello dlroW